UGC NET Study Materials for Paper 1 (eBook with MCQ) ⇒ BUY NOW

 Selection of candidates for the following Fellowships of the Ministry of Social Justice and Empowerment/ Minority Affair shall also be made on the basis of UGC NET from the cycle of June 2020 onwards:

 - Maulana Azad National Fellowship for Minority candidates

-UGC NET May 2021 ( December 2020 Cycle) shall be conducted in 81 subjects at selected cities spread across the country.
+UGC NET June 2021 & December 2020 shall be conducted in 81 subjects at selected cities spread across the country.

 FEE DETAILS AND IMPORTANT DATES

 |Online Submission of Application Form||10 August – 05 September 2021 (upto 11:50 pm)|